niten94/micro-uchardet/help/uchardet.md

 ## Installation

 The `uchardet` command line tool has to be installed so that the plugin can be used.
-The tool is not included in the plugin, so please lookup installation instructions on your platform to install it.
+The tool is not included in the plugin, so please install it using methods available on your platform.

 ## Options